 Flowerheads terminal, solitary; sessile or on short peduncles, not exceeding the subtending leaves when in flower; involucre hemispherical, 7–14 mm diameter; involucral bracts bracts in 3 or 4 rows, gradulating green or cream, often mauve at base or margins, stellate hairy, apex ciliate.
 Ray florets white, 12–22, ligules 5–10 mm long; disc florets yellow, 14–30.

-Achenes silky; pappus with 30–36 bristles in 1 series, with an outer row of short bristles.
+Achenes falttened cylindrical, obscurely ribbed, 2–3 mm long, sericeous; pappus bristles 4–6 mm long, white or cream, in 1 row with an outer row of shorter bristles.